CONTACT – Betsy Stein

 “Many youths will benefit from the existence of the PAL program and I am happy that our campus police officers will be participating in this wonderful program,” said UMBPF Chief Martinez Quteaz Davenport, Sr., MS. Davenport saw the benefits of PAL when he was with the Baltimore City Police Department in the 1990s before it was cut in 2009.
 “Officers and youths had created a strong bond which broke down negative barriers between the police and the community,” he said.

 Covering more than just athletics, PAL activities will include science experiments, physical fitness, career exploration, community service, visual arts, reading enrichment, and more.
-Outside partners will bring in programing and Saturday field trips will explore the city and beyond.
+As part of their field placement, UMB's School of Nursing public health students lead activities for boys and girls on Thursdays.
+Outside partners will bring in programming and Saturday field trips will explore the city and beyond.

 Kyle Locke, MS, philanthropy officer at UMB, spearheaded bringing the program to campus after heading up a similar program several years ago.